 We've rounded up our favorite things to do to help you explore the park with your little ones, including some of the exciting new offerings in one of the city's most fascinating parks.

-A quick note about the southern half of the park: it's centered around six refurbished piers, each offering something special.
+The southern half of the park contains six refurbished piers, each offering something special.
 Pier 1 has lawns and extraordinary views of Manhattan.
 Pier 2 offers basketball and handball courts, a fitness center, roller skating, play areas and kayaking.
 Pier 3 features peaceful, gorgeous green spaces.
 Pier 4 has a lovely sandy beach.
-Pier 5 boasts sports fields, fishing, playground, hibachi-style barbecue and bike paths.
+Pier 5 boasts sports fields, fishing, a playground, hibachi-style barbecue and bike paths.
 Pier 6 is where you'll find expansive playground areas featuring sand, water, swings, and climbing, the ferry to Governors Island, volleyball courts, and a dog run.

-Remember, these are just the highlights—check the park's website for all its offerings, including upcoming events, as well as closures, such as the repairs happening at the Main Street area, and new openings, including the Pier 5 boathouse and new lawn at Pier 3.
+Remember, these are just the highlights—check the park's website for all its offerings, including upcoming events, as well as closures, and new openings.

-Check out this super long and fast slide at Slide Mountain.
+Check out the super long and fast slides at Slide Mountain.
 Photo by Julienne Schaer for the park

 1. Take in the skyline from the top of Slide Mountain at Pier 6 and zoom down together—it’s worth it for you too, Mom or Dad.
 The entire playground is phenomenal.